Cking351/Cking351/README.md

-### Hi there i'm Chris👋
+### Hi there I'm Chris👋
-I'm a Full Stack Software Developer currently finishing up Lambda School.<br />
+I'm a Software Developer currently looking for new opportunities.<br />
+My passion is learning complex ideas that help people and provide real solutions to every day challenges!<br />

 ### About Me
 ● I enjoy tinkering with things and figuring out how they work <br />